 Transformative Musical Theatre Education for Tomorrow's Leading Performers

-The Queensland Academy of Excellence in Musical Theatre, Griffith University (QAEMT) at the Queensland Performing Arts Centre (QPAC) has opened its doors to our younger community, offering training for students in years 10 and above who are passionate about musical theatre.
+Since its launch in 2024, the Queensland Academy of Excellence in Musical Theatre (QAEMT), Griffith University, at the Queensland Performing Arts Centre (QPAC) has been opening doors for the next generation of performers, welcoming students from grades 10 to 12 who are passionate about musical theatre.

 Core classes